 We expect to experience significant growth in the scope of our operations.
 Our ability to manage our operations and future growth will require us to continue to improve our operational, financial and management controls, compliance programs and reporting systems.
 We may not be able to implement improvements in an efficient or timely manner and may discover deficiencies in existing controls, programs, systems and procedures, which could have an adverse effect on our business, reputation and financial results.
-Additionally, rapid growth in our business may place a strain on our human and capital resources.
+If we fail to maintain effective internal control over financial reporting in the future, our ability to produce accurate and timely financial statements could be impaired, which may adversely affect investor confidence in us and, as a result, the value of our common stock.
+Additionally, rapid growth in our business may place a strain on our human and capital resources as well as our systems and controls